NCCAOM GOVERNANCE

 The NCCAOM is governed by the Chief Executive Officer and ten Commissioners.
 In approving nominations, the Board Development Committee considers diversity in ethnicity, gender, geographic distribution, professional experience, education and school of thought within the profession.

-Iman Majd, Board Chair
+Iman Majd, Immediate Past Chair

 MD, MS, EAMP/L.Ac., Dip.
 ABFM,